 QPR training is also available on specific dates throughout the semester.
 Visit the Suicide Intervention page to learn more.

 If the topic you are interested in is not listed, select the “Other” option then describe what you need in the “Comments” section along with any other information that will help us deliver the program you want.
-The Student Wellness Team is happy to work with you to create a presentation that will fit your needs.
+Student Wellness is happy to work with you to create a presentation that will fit your needs.

 Student Life